moise-mulungu/mixed-react-projects/project-info/teamdm/tech/tech-vocabulary.md

 * wikipedia is very good search result to choose

 # attribute
+Attributes in object-oriented programming are defined for classes and objects such as a data element representing the quality or state of the class or object.
+An attribute defines a particular property of an object, element or file
-* DM: todoMM: search google for the general CS meaniung of 'attribute' like this: "computer science attribute"
+* DM: todoMM: search google for the general CS meaning of 'attribute' like this: "computer science attribute"(done)

 ## gotcha
 In programming, a gotcha is a valid construct in a system, program or programming language that works as documented but is counter-intuitive and almost invites mistakes because it is both easy to invoke and unexpected or unreasonable in its outcome.(source: https://en.wikipedia.org/wiki/Gotcha_(programming))